zero2cx/spiral-matrix/docs/SpiralMatrix.md

 ---

 #### vector
-  - _description_ - Map each compass-based vector to its relative-left and -right vector tuple using a nested dictionary structure
+  - _description_ - Use a nested dictionary structure to map each compass-based vector to its relative-left and -right compass-bearing dictionary key
   - _value_ - dictionary:
     - 'left'
       - _value_ - dictionary: